 Relationship to heart disease

-The National Institute of Diabetes and Digestive and Kidney Diseaseslink opens in a new window is taking advantage of diabetes awareness month to drive awareness around the connection between diabetes and heart disease.
+The National Institute of Diabetes and Digestive and Kidney Diseases is taking advantage of diabetes awareness month to drive awareness around the connection between diabetes and heart disease.
 People with diabetes have a greater chance of having a heart attack or a stroke than those who don’t have the disease.
 In fact, adults with diabetes are twice as likely to die from heart disease or stroke as people who don’t have diabetes.

+Keeping up with your medications and maintaining a healthy lifestyle can help reduce the chance of developing heart disease.
 The more you know about the disease, the better armed you are to stay healthy and avoid complications, like cardiovascular disease.
 Here’s an in depth look at diabetes facts and treatments.

 Type 1 diabetes

 The facts.
 Previously called juvenile diabetes, type 1 is most often diagnosed in kids and younger adults.
-In total, it impacts 5% of those with diabetes.
+In total, it impacts 5-10% of those with diabetes.
 This form of the disease triggers an autoimmune response to a virus.
 If a person also has a gene that causes the pancreas’ beta cells to resemble the cells of the virus, the immune system attacks those cells as well, leaving the body unable to produce insulin.
 If the body cannot produce insulin, a hormone needed to transport glucose from the blood to the cells for energy, diabetes results.

 The treatment.
 While there’s currently no cure for type 1 diabetes, the condition can be controlled with proper management of glucose and insulin levels, as well as leading a healthy lifestyle through regular exercise and proper nutrition.
 Your healthcare provider can help you understand how certain foods affect your blood glucose levels and develop a healthy eating and movement plan that’s best for you.
 Support groups, online or in person, can be very helpful, too.

 What’s new?
 Current treatment focuses on managing high glucose levels through multiple fingertip blood draws and injections daily.
 But new research is aimed at prevention.
-Ongoing research aims at identifying type 1 diabetes before symptoms present using early biomarkers.7 Other scientists are working on the development of a “smart insulin patch” that senses early changes in glucose levels and responds by triggering insulin production to prevent them from getting too high.
+Ongoing research aims at identifying type 1 diabetes before symptoms present using early biomarkers.
+Other scientists are working on the development of a “smart insulin patch” that senses early changes in glucose levels and responds by triggering insulin production to prevent them from getting too high.

 Type 2 diabetes

 The facts.
 In this most common form of the disease, the body experiences insulin resistance.
-While the pancreas may produce insulin as needed for many years, at some point, the body’s tissues become insulin resistant, and it can’t produce the amount the body needs.9 Certain populations, such as the elderly, African Americans, Latinos, Native Americans and Asian Americans have a greater risk of developing type 2 diabetes.10
+While the pancreas may produce insulin as needed for many years, at some point, the body’s tissues become insulin resistant, and it can’t produce the amount the body needs.
+Certain populations, such as the elderly, African Americans, Latinos, Native Americans and Asian Americans have a greater risk of developing type 2 diabetes.

 Resources to help